Understanding the Apprenticeship Levy.

 If you spend any time in the world of apprenticeships – be that as a student looking for jobs, an employee looking to upskill, or an employer looking to improve your training, you’ve no doubt come across the term “apprenticeship Levy”.

 While the levy scheme has been around for the last couple of years, it has been underused and often misunderstood.
-With changes to the apprenticeship levy on their way in 2019, we’ve taken a look at what the apprenticeship levy does and explore how organisations and apprentices can best utilise the apprenticeship levy to maximise its benefit.
+With changes to the apprenticeship levy continuing to develop, we’ve taken a look at what the apprenticeship levy does and explore how organisations and apprentices can best utilise the apprenticeship levy to maximise its benefit.

 What is an Apprenticeship Levy?